arpitbbhayani/knowledge-base/hash-table-internals/quadratic-probing-for-conflict-resolution-in-hash-tables/README.md

 .
 ```

-where `h(k)` is the primary slot we got by passing the key through the hash function and 1, 4, 9, and 16 are the quadratic offsets.
+Where `h(k)` is the primary slot we got by passing the key through the hash function and 1, 4, 9, and 16 are the quadratic offsets.

 ## Properties of Quadratic Probing